CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Blocks/IBlockPattern.md

 An IBlockPattern is an interface that allows for combining several blocks into one object.
 It is comparable to what the [IIngredient](/Vanilla/Variable_Types/IIngredient) Interface is to [IItemStacks](/Vanilla/Items/IItemStack).

+## Importing the package
+It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.
+`import crafttweaker.block.IBlockPattern;`

 ## Calling an IBlockPattern Object